-Two, $750 Manitoba Women’s Institute Scholarships are awarded to applicants taking a recognized academic or vocational course in order to update their skills and ultimately, enter the work force.
+Two, $750 Manitoba Women’s Institute Scholarships are awarded to rural applicants taking a Manitoba recognized academic or vocational course.

 - Rural Manitoba resident

-- Student enrolled in a recognized academic or vocational course to gain knowledge and skills that would enable them to acquire professional or technical status or to change careers and enter the work force.
+- Student enrolled in a recognized Manitoba academic or vocational course to gain knowledge and skills that would enable them to acquire professional or technical status.

 Applications must contain:

-- Name, address, city, province, postal code, telephone number, email.
+- Name, address, Manitoba city/town, province, postal code, telephone number, email.

 - Proof of current enrolment in a program related to enhancing or sustaining rural life.

 - Letters of reference/recommendation from at least two people (teacher, employer, community leader)